 There are a range of potential soil, plant and environmental effects of soil compaction/pugging.
 One of the most important is the effect on crop/pasture production.
 For example, animal grazing and treading, particularly in wet conditions, can affect pasture yield directly through leaf burial in mud, crushing, bruising and a reduction in dry matter production (Nie, Ward, & Michael, 2001).
 For both crops and pasture, indirect effects include; restriction of root penetration and radial growth of roots, reduced aeration, increased water logging potential due to slower drainage, reduced nutrient availability and water infiltration leading to reduced water storage in a soil.
 Reduced infiltration of water increases the potential for surface runoff of water.
-This runoff contributes increased risk of flooding.
+This runoff contributes to increased risk of flooding.
 If runoff contains nutrients i.e. N, P or contaminants (i.e. bacteria), this may negatively impact on stream and lake water quality (Nguyen, Shealth, Smith, & Copper, 1998; McDowell et al, 2003).

-The long-term trends in soil compaction in Marlborough mirror national trends (MfE 2016. pp. 84).
-Farmed systems have higher bulk density and lower air-filled porosity (AFP) compared to non-farmed (forest) systems.
-Figure 16 and Figure 18 illustrate these differences.
+The long-term trends in soil compaction in Marlborough mirror national trends (MfE, 2021).
+The Soil Quality Monitoring Programme has shown that farmed systems have higher bulk density and lower air-filled porosity (AFP) compared to non-farmed (forest) systems.
+Figure 16 & Figure 18 illustrate these differences.
 Cropping and viticulture report the most compact soils but for different reasons.
 Cropping soils have the highest bulk density readings but very low AFP (with large variability in samples).
 This would indicate that both large and small pore spaces have been damaged by repeated cultivation.
 Cropping soils are also vulnerable to soil erosion when soils are cultivated prior to planting.

-Soil compaction in viticulture is driven by trafficking of wheel tracks along rows (Figure 23 Figure 24).
-This repeated trafficking has removed the large soil pores but not small soil pores hence the lower bulk density readings compared to cropping soils (Figure 22 and Figure 23).
-It should be noted that Soil Quality measurements are confined to in-vineyard sites.
+Soil compaction in viticulture is driven by trafficking of wheel tracks along rows (Figure 23 & Figure 25).
+This repeated trafficking has removed the large soil pores but not small soil pores hence the lower bulk density readings compared to cropping soils (Figure 19 & Figure 24).
+It should be noted that soil quality measurements are confined to in-vineyard sites.
 Vineyard headlands could reasonably be expected to have similarly compact soils due to high vehicle traffic.
 This would increase the area vulnerable to runoff.
 It is noted that vineyard wheel tracks and cropping seem to be showing improvement in AFP readings over time.
-This may reflect changes in practice around 2010 in viticulture to maintain grass coverage of wheel tracks and later in cropping.
-However, for cropping, this trend may be a relic of inadequate sample size.
+This may reflect changes in practice around 2010 in viticulture (to maintain grass coverage of wheel tracks) and later in cropping.
+However, for cropping, this trend may be a relic of inadequate sample size and the effects of crop rotation within the cropping system.

-Both dairy and pasture systems show reasonable bulk density readings but very low and declining AFP (Figure 22 and Figure 23).
+Both dairy and pasture systems show reasonable bulk density readings but very low and declining AFP (Figure 19 & Figure 24).
 This will be due to treading damage by livestock compacting the large soil pores but not small pores.
 Combined with the raised levels of nitrogen and phosphate noted above, Marlborough's soil compaction presents a quite high risk of nutrient loss to water.
 Even though both N & P are within the target ranges, the level of soil compaction increases the risk of loss of these nutrients to water.
 Risk is increased when other factors such as slope, seasonal weather conditions, stocking rate, effluent disposal regimes, fertiliser application rates and frequency are considered.